DavidWei2022/SHOE-RIFFIC/README.md

 # SHOE-RIFFIC
-Code for the ardurino for our control box of the project
+Code for the Arduino for our control box of the project